Derby railway station

 Derby railway station (/ˈdɑrbi/, also known as Derby Midland) is a main line railway station serving the city of Derby in Derbyshire, England.
-Owned by Network Rail and managed by East Midlands Railway, the station is also used by CrossCountry services.
+Owned by Network Rail and managed by East Midlands Railway, the station is also served by CrossCountry services.
+It is the busiest station in Derbyshire, and the third busiest station in the East Midlands.

 It lies 127 mi north of London St Pancras.
 It is situated to the south-east of Derby city centre, and is close to the west bank of the River Derwent.

 Overview

 The decision by the Midland Railway to have its headquarters in Derby made the town a busy node of the rail network.
 First opened in 1839, it was at the time one of the largest stations in the country, and was unusual for being shared by more than one company.
 Until its closure in 1990, Derby Railway Works, consisting of major carriage and locomotive workshops, as well as the Research Division in the Railway Technical Centre were housed there.